W. Boland Obituary (2020) - Albuquerque Journal

 W. Robert "Bob" Boland who died on Tuesday, November 24, 2020 in Albuquerque, NM was born September 11, 1937 to Willard Roy Boland and Mary Pauline Mitchell Boland, in Winter Haven, Florida.

 He earned his B.S. at Davidson College in North Carolina.
 His professional life was especially interesting.
 After graduating from Davidson, he was employed at NASA in Hampton, Virginia, where he met his wife of 60 years, Beryl Ann Pope.
 While with NASA, he was a member of the 3-person team which proved the feasibility of the mission to the moon.
-Leaving NASA for graduate study, he earned his M.S. at the College of William and Mary in Virginia and his Ph.D at the University in Philadelphia, PA and then at Clemson University in South Carolina, a joy and a challenge.
+Leaving NASA for graduate study, he earned his M.S. at the College of William and Mary in Virginia and his Ph.D at the University of Colorado, Boulder.
+Later he found University teaching, first at Drexel University in Philadelphia, PA and then at Clemson University in South Carolina, a joy and a challenge.
 In 1981 he was recruited to work at Los Alamos National Laboratory of the University of California in New Mexico.
 Research, mathematical libraries, and computer consulting were all fantastic experiences while at the Los Alamos National Laboratory.
 His last major scientific project was to run the only true 3D calculation of a simulated nuclear explosion in the DOE ASCI program.
 He generated enough data to fill the Library of Congress 17 times and that is why his nickname was "Dr. Terabyte".